 Eligibility and Benefits

-Most kids receive CHIP for free.
+Many kids receive CHIP for free.
 Others can get the same benefits at a low cost.
-If your income is below the lowest amount listed, your child or teen may be enrolled in Medical Assistance.
-Use
+If your income is below the lowest amount listed, your child or teen will be referred to Medical Assistance.
+Use COMPASS to see if you qualify for CHIP and other human services in Pennsylvania.

 How do I know if my child qualifies?